How to Hire the Perfect Caregiver

 3. Look for clues of validation.

 I think one of the best indicators of a good caregiver is that they continue to provide care even after kids go to school.
-In other words, they’re always booked-solid babysitting because they’re so loved!
+Families have them booked solid for babysitting because they’re in such high demand.

 4. Catch them off-guard.